jezze/fudge/README.md

 $ sudo make install
 ```

-The last command must be run with root privileges (by using sudo in this case).

-### Configuring crosstools-ng

-Create a folder in your home directory called temp and cd to it.
+Create a temporary folder in your home directory and cd to it:

 ```sh
 $ mkdir ~/temp
 $ cd ~/temp
 ```

-Configure the cross-compiler environment by running:
+Configure our new cross-compiler build by running:

 ```sh
 $ ct-ng menuconfig
 ```

-This will start the configuration program.
-Set the target architecture to x86.
+This will start the configuration tool.
+Set the target architecture to x86:

 ```sh
 Target options -> Target Architecture -> x86